sn3kyJ3di/DarkFusion/README.md

 2. **Install Weights From Shared Google Drive**:
    - Download the SAM folder for Grounding DINO and SAM weights.
 This complete folder can be obtained from the following source: [SAM Folder Google Drive](https://drive.google.com/file/d/1JLH7kMc6FXdKz1fmoxO5AfLhASDzmpw8/view?usp=sharing).
 Extract it to `c:/darkfusion/ultradarkfusion` or you will need to change the source code.

-   **OPTIONAL** download my weights folder collection of mscoco pretrained .weights, .cfg and .pt its https://drive.google.com/file/d/1hMwNzGi2DnA19SbQdoA0OXCYzk8LwOPP/view?usp=sharing
+   - OPTIONAL download my weights folder collection of mscoco pretrained .weights, .cfg and .pt its https://drive.google.com/file/d/1hMwNzGi2DnA19SbQdoA0OXCYzk8LwOPP/view?usp=sharing

 2. (Alternative) **Install Weights From Source**:
    - In the `ultradarkfusion` folder, create a folder called `Sam` and download the checkpoints from [SAM Model Checkpoints](https://github.com/facebookresearch/segment-anything#model-checkpoints).
    - For Grounding DINO checkpoints: [Grounding DINO GitHub](https://github.com/IDEA-Research/GroundingDINO).

+   - OPTIONAL download my weights folder collection of mscoco pretrained .weights, .cfg and .pt its https://drive.google.com/file/d/1hMwNzGi2DnA19SbQdoA0OXCYzk8LwOPP/view?usp=sharing

 3. **Download Anaconda**:
    - Visit the official Anaconda website at [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution) and download the appropriate version of Anaconda.

 4. **Run the Anaconda Installer**:
    - Locate the downloaded Anaconda installer executable (.exe) file and run it.
-During installation, make sure to set the installation path to `c:\DarkFusion\anaconda`.
+    - During installation, make sure to set the installation path to `c:\DarkFusion\anaconda`.

 5. **Execute fusion_install.bat**:
    - Once Anaconda is installed, locate the `fusion_install.bat` file in your DarkFusion directory and right-click on it.
-Choose "Run as administrator" to execute the script.
+    - Choose "Run as administrator" to execute the script.

 6. **Install Darknet**:
    - There are various verions of Darknet available, at the time this readme was written, the HANK-AI/Darknet version was the most active and is the suggested version.
 You can elect to use a different version, but your setup might be more complex
-      # Darknet Options
+      #### Darknet Options

       - [Darknet by Hank-AI](https://github.com/hank-ai/darknet) (Currently maintained as of 10/22/2023)
       Discord: [https://discord.gg/fZTz8E44](https://discord.gg/fZTz8E44)